Checklist for your First Family Holiday

 Don’t risk buying new toys and activities to bring with you – stick to a few tried and tested items that your little one loves.
 There are few things worse than desperately trying to distract a screaming baby in an airport queue with a lovely new toy bunny with crinkly ears that it turns out he hates, knowing that you’ve left his favorite squishy cat toy – guaranteed to calm him down – in the cot at home for fear of losing it.

-Along those lines, if you want to bring anything precious and much-loved, do be sure that it is safely secured about your person at all times.
+Along those lines, if you want to bring anything precious and much-loved, do be sure that it is safely secured around your person at all times.
 Be sensitive to fellow passengers’ ears, though.
 Baby might be soothed by the battery-operated cow that really moos, but it will possibly not be music to the ears of those sitting near you on the plane.

 A happy medium for your itinerary